informatics-isi-edu/echo_lab_assistant/README.md

  - Ask who the current user is
  - Logout

+Voice Commands
-All voice commands Jarvis understands can be found in the 'sample_utterances.txt' file. (in extra folder) Any word enclosed in {} are key words that the user provides.
+ - All voice commands Jarvis understands can be found in the 'sample_utterances.txt' file. (in extra folder)
+ - Any word enclosed in {} are key words that the user must provides.